-As of June 30, 2020, our historical net tangible book value (deficit) was \$(108.2) million, or \$(49.07) per share of our common stock.
+As of June 30, 2020, our historical net tangible book value (deficit) was \$million, or \$per share of our common stock.
 Net tangible book value (deficit) per share represents our total tangible assets (total assets less intangible assets) less total liabilities and convertible preferred stock, divided by the total number of our outstanding shares of common stock as of June 30, 2020.

-Our pro forma net tangible book value as of June 30, 2020 was approximately \$103.1 million, or \$3.04 per share of pro forma common stock.
-Pro forma net tangible book value (deficit) per share represents the amount of our total tangible assets (total assets less intangible assets) less total liabilities, divided by the total number of outstanding shares of our common stock as of June 30, 2020, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock as of June 30, 2020 into an aggregate of 31,660,264 shares of common stock upon the completion of this offering
+Our pro forma net tangible book value as of June 30, 2020 was approximately \$\frac{million}{million}\$, or \$\frac{per share of pro forma common stock}\$.
+Pro forma net tangible book value (deficit) per share represents the amount of our total tangible assets (total assets less intangible assets) less total liabilities, divided by the total number of outstanding shares of our common stock as of June 30, 2020, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock as of June 30, 2020 into an aggregate of 50,494,986 shares of common stock upon the completion of this offering.

-After giving effect to (i) the pro forma adjustments set forth above, (ii) the sale and issuance of 8,684,800 shares of common stock in this offering, at the initial public offering price of \$20.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and (iii) the sale of 588,134 shares of common stock in the concurrent private placement to Vertex Pharmaceuticals Incorporated, or Vertex, at the initial public offering price of \$20.00 per share, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been approximately \$274.6 million, or \$6.37 per share of our common stock.
-This represents an immediate increase in pro forma net tangible book value of approximately \$3.33 per share to our existing stockholders and an immediate dilution of \$13.63 per share to new investors.
+After giving effect to (i) the pro forma adjustments set forth above, (ii) the sale and issuance of shares of common stock in this offering, at the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and (iii) the sale of shares of common stock in the concurrent private placements to certain existing investors at an assumed initial public offering price of \$ per share, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been approximately \$ million, or \$ per share of our common stock.
+This represents an immediate increase in pro forma net tangible book value of approximately \$ per share to our existing stockholders and an immediate dilution of \$ per share to new investors.

 Dilution per share to investors participating in this offering is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by investors participating in this offering.
-The following table illustrates this dilution (without giving effect to any exercise by the underwriters or Vertex of their options to purchase additional shares):
+The following table illustrates this dilution (without giving effect to any exercise by the underwriters of their option to purchase additional shares):

-Initial public offering price per share \$20.00 Historical net tangible book value per share as of June 30, 2020 \$(49.07) Increase in net tangible book value per share attributable to pro forma adjustments described above 52.11 Pro forma net tangible book value per share as of June 30, 2020, before giving effect to this offering and the concurrent private placement 3.04 Increase in pro forma net tangible book value per share attributable to investors participating in this offering and the concurrent private placement 3.33 Pro forma as adjusted net tangible book value per share immediately after this offering 6.37 Dilution in pro forma as adjusted net tangible book value per share to new investors participating in this offering 13.63
+Assumed initial public offering price per share Historical net tangible book value per share as of June 30, 2020 Increase in net tangible book value per share attributable to pro forma adjustments described above Pro forma net tangible book value per share as of June 30, 2020, before giving effect to this offering and the concurrent private placements Increase in pro forma net tangible book value per share attributable to investors participating in this offering and the concurrent private placements Pro forma as adjusted net tangible book value per share immediately after this offering Dilution in pro forma as adjusted net tangible book value per share to new investors participating in this offering Ī